top of page

 Overly trendy pieces are cute in the moment, but that photo will be a dead giveaway for when the portrait was taken.
 Choosing to go with classics is a more sound solution as it will hide the "era" the photo came from.

 It can't be overstated that appropriate shoes must be worn on the shoot.
-The shoe should be part of your story and the way you want to be percieved.
-Athletic shoes should be avaoided, unless they fit the concept.
+The shoe should be part of your story and the way you want to be perceived.
+Athletic shoes should be avoided unless they fit the concept.

 DC portraits lean timeless — your images should still feel relevant five years from now.